msrosenberg/Phy2HTML/README.md

 The program assumes/requires the tree to be rooted and it cannot contain reticulations, although polytomies are fine.
 At this time the program does not scale branch lengths; it is designed for display of branching patterns not evolutionary distances.
 Branches are simply scaled to equal node depths.

-You can see a simple example by viewing [test_tree.html](http://htmlpreview.github.io/?https://github.com/msrosenberg/Phy2HTML/blob/master/test_tree.html) in a browser.
+You can see a simple example of the output by viewing [test_tree.html](http://htmlpreview.github.io/?https://github.com/msrosenberg/Phy2HTML/blob/master/test_tree.html) in a browser.